Estimated reading time: 3 mins

 Awesome SEO Optimized Content

-One key success factor is about getting high SERP [Search Engine Result Pages] rankings for your WordPress site.
+Key success factors are about getting high-quality dofollow backlinks and achieve high SERP [Search Engine Result Pages] rankings for your WordPress site.
 To achieve that you need to publish high-quality search engine optimized content on your site.

 Focus on keywords with high search frequency and very specific (long-tail) keywords, which tend to have lower competition.